LRT inquiry lawyer questions consultant Brian Guest's political and family ties | CBC News

 Guest said he has been "tempered" on the subject, and hasn't been a major player in figuring out how to get RTG to perform.

-On Tuesday, the inquiry will hear from STV consultant Thomas Prendergast in the morning, and the city's former transportation general manager, John Manconi.
+On Tuesday, the inquiry will hear from STV consultant Thomas Prendergast in the morning and the city's former transportation general manager John Manconi in the afternoon.